hnjw-png/battleships/README.md

 * 7 rows, 7 columns, no way of clicking out of the board.

-* Here I have created a board using object orinenatated programming, using the def_init_(self) method.
-This creates a object, then I create a computer board
+* Here I have created a board using object orienatated programming, using the def_init_(self) method.
+This method creates a hidden computer board, and a visabe user board.

 * The board itself will reapppear updated with previous guesses for each turn.
 I do this by call

-* I have hidden the ships in the computers board so to speak, and the user has to find them on their board.
+* I have hidden the ships in the hidden computer board , and the user has to find them on their visable board.

 * Here I have made rows and columns with numbering inline to 7.
-Inside the board is made up by these '|' to make up a visual board.
+Inside the board is made up by these ' | ' to make up a visual board.

 ## The Ships

-* There will be 5 boats in the game, there is a function that picks coordinates randomly, I used the random.randint method to get the computer to randomly place in the ships inside the board.
+* There will be 5 boats in the game, there is a function that picks coordinates randomly and places a ship,'p', in 5 places inside the hidden computer board.

 * You will be able to see where you have chosen, if you don't find the ship a '-' will appear where you have guessed.
 If you have guessed correctly a 'p' will appear in that place.